Yatharth19/FlexMoney/README.md

 9. Two tuples were created for the member information and the next month's batch information for every member.

+Node js was used in the backend along with ejs templates in the frontend.
+The project was deployed on render.com

 The full deployed project can be found here: https://yogaregisteration.onrender.com/

 **E-R Diagram**